jacknugent/amtrak-traker/README.md

 # amtrak-traker

 App that retrieves and displays Amtrak live train information.
+Live URL [here](https://main--brilliant-hamster-1aabb5.netlify.app/).

+# Disclaimer

+This website ihas no relation to Amtrak.
+Amtrak and the Amtrak Logo are trademarks of The National Railroad Passenger Corporation (NRPC).